Loosetooth/manifold-web/README.md

 ## About manifold-web

-This is a package made with the goal of having a Webpack compatible npm module for use in the browser.
-(Not node.js) See [the discussion](https://github.com/elalish/manifold/discussions/372) for more details.
+This is a package made with the goal of having a Webpack compatible npm module for [manifold](https://github.com/elalish/manifold), for use in the browser.
+(Not node.js)
+See [the discussion](https://github.com/elalish/manifold/discussions/372) for more details.

 ## Installation and use